-- The "County/City Heat Map" and the "Community Heat Map" of the area surrounding the project limits: Points are based on the maps demonstrating that the relative collision history within the project limits is high when compared to the overall jurisdiction/community's collision history, suggesting that the project limits represents one of their highest safety needs. - Note: If an applicant can explain why they are building the project despite the lack of collision data, they can still receive the majority or all of the points.
-Examples of reasons why an applicant may choose to build a project in an area with no collisions are: - It is a new facility. - It is so unsafe that there is no bike/ped activity, or it has been banned (i.e. school campus rules). - Some communities have residents that do not report collisions. - o If the project is not in one of the highest density crash locations, does the applicant thoroughly explain why this location was chosen? - Project Area Collision Map: Points are based on the map demonstrating that the past collision locations are within the "Influence Area" of the proposed safety improvements.
-Evaluators should consider the overall project limits AND the limits of the specific improvements/scope of the project. - Collision Summaries and collision lists/reports: Points are based on summaries, lists, and reports demonstrating the overall number of collisions and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements. - Note: Applicants are allowed to provide safety data in a different format if they prefer OR if they do not have the collision data. - These different data formats that can also show the safety need include: surveys from communities asking about the safety of the project area, near miss data, information from crowd sourcing applications (such as Street Story), etc. - If an applicant uses an alternate format for safety data, they must still attach the appropriate documentation to prove the safety concerns of the project area
+- The "County/City Heat Map" and the "Community Heat Map" of the area surrounding the project limits: Points are based on the maps demonstrating that the relative collision history within the project limits is significant when compared to the overall jurisdiction/community's collision history, suggesting that the project limits will be positively impacted by the proposed safety improvements. - Note: If an applicant can explain why they are building the project despite the lack of collision data, they can still receive the majority or all of the points.
+Examples of reasons why an applicant may choose to build a project in an area with no collisions are: - It is a new facility. - It is so unsafe that there is no bike/ped activity, or it has been banned (i.e. school campus rules). - Some communities have residents that do not report collisions. - If the project is not in one of the highest density crash locations, does the applicant thoroughly explain why this location was chosen? - Project Area Collision Map: Points are based on the map demonstrating that the past collision locations are within the "Influence Area" of the proposed safety improvements.
+Evaluators should consider the overall project limits AND the limits of the specific improvements/scope of the project. - Collision Summaries and collision lists/reports: Points are based on summaries, lists, and reports demonstrating the overall number of collisions and that collision trends, collision types, and collision details will be positively impacted by the proposed safety improvements. - Note: Applicants are allowed to provide safety data in a different format if they prefer OR if they do not have the collision data. - These different data formats that can also show the safety need could include: surveys from communities asking about the safety of the project area, near miss data, information from crowd sourcing applications (such as Street Story), a systemic safety analysis identifying high risk features or typologies, etc. - If an applicant uses an alternate format for safety data, they must still attach the appropriate documentation to prove the safety concerns of the project area